Why do cats stare at the wall or stare at literally nothing?

 This article gives more information about the medical condition when the cat presses its head against the wall.
 This is entirely different from sitting still and staring at the wall.
-This article has sound advice but as always ask a veterinarian which with thanks to Just Answer you can now do on this page if you have immediate concerns.
+The article has sound advice but as always ask a veterinarian if you have immediate concerns.

 Although not specifically related to why do cats stare at the wall, this syndrome does correlate with the cat showing signs of unusual behavior and it may include staring into space.
 Rather than exhibiting one unusual behavior such as staring at the wall it is usually characterised by a group of behaviors that are not normal for the cat and may include:

 - Excessive grooming

 For in depth information this article from Cornell University – Veterinarian Medicine gives information that is helpful for anyone worried about unusual cat behavior.

 As much as we would like an easily explained answer it appears that there isn’t that one thing that causes wall staring in cats.

 It is impossible for us as humans to relate to the acute hearing and night vision that cats have.
 If only we could put ourselves into the cat’s shoes for a few minutes we would probably have more cat behavior answers.